SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

 <a name="practice" href="#contents" style="font-size:2.1em;">I. True Christians Do Not Practice Sin</a>

 Practice in this sense means a lifelong continual pattern<sup><a href="#esvsb_cite">1</a></sup>, a lifestyle of indulgent sin.
-This is contrasted with struggling with sin, backsliding, and making mistakes.
+This is contrasted with struggling against sin, backsliding, and making mistakes.
 A true Christian will undergo decreasing patterns of sin (1 John 3:8–9; cf. Rom.
 6:14–18) in their progressive sanctification.
 They will not remain in their old way of life (2 Cor.
 5:17), they will not wallow around in sin (Jd 4 NET; Ro 6:1-2,15; Heb.
 10:26-31; 1Jn 2:3-6, 3:8-10).
 Fact.

 > &ldquo;*the faith that justifies, Luther said, is a fides viva, a living faith, a faith that is alive and you know it is alive when it manifests itself in the fruit of obedience.*&rdquo; &mdash; [**Dr. R. C. Sproul**](hhttps://youtu.be/-HMb9YjRq8Q?t=703) (Ph.D., Whitefield Theological Seminary)